-(1) For each of Messrs.
-McDonald and Sabherwal, the commencement month referred to in this column refers to the month in which he was first appointed as a director of Lone Pine Resources Inc., as predecessor of the Company.

-- (2) Comprised of Common Shares, warrants exercisable for Common Shares at a price of \$0.10 per share ("Warrants") and deferred share units (DSUs) beneficially owned, or controlled or directed, directly or indirectly, by each director.
-See "Statement of Executive Compensation Director Compensation" and "Equity Compensation Arrangements Incentive Security Plan" below. - (3) Mr. McDonald also holds 600,000 stock options and 600,000 restricted share units granted under the Company's equity compensation plans.
-See "Equity Compensation Arrangements" below. - (4) Mr. Hamilton and Ms. Turgeon are nominated pursuant to the Investor Rights Agreement. - (5) Mr. Shyba was appointed to the Board of Directors after the last annual meeting of shareholders held on May 26, 2022.
+- (1) Refers to the month in which Mr. McDonald was first appointed as a director of Lone Pine Resources Inc., as predecessor of the Company. - (2) Comprised of Common Shares, warrants exercisable for Common Shares at a price of \$0.10 per share ("Warrants"), deferred share units (DSUs), restricted share units (RSUs) and stock options beneficially owned, or controlled or directed, directly or indirectly, by each director.
+See "Statement of Executive Compensation Director Compensation" and "Equity Compensation Arrangements Incentive Security Plan" below. - (3) Mr. McDonald holds 600,000 stock options and 400,000 restricted share units (RSUs) issued under the Company's equity compensation plans, which were granted to him in connection with his service as interim chief executive officer of the Company from December 13, 2022 to December 31, 2023.
+He also holds 1,007,567 deferred share units (DSUs) issued to him as partial compensation for his service as a director.
+See "Equity Compensation Arrangements" below. - (4) Mr. Hamilton, Mr. Miller and Ms. Turgeon are nominated pursuant to the Investor Rights Agreement. - (5) Each of Mr. Miller and Mr. Rawlyk was appointed to the Board of Directors after the last annual meeting of shareholders held on August 23, 2023. - Mr. Rawlyk holds 1,765,000 stock options and 870,000 restricted share units (RSUs) issued under the Company's equity compensation plans, which were granted to him in connection with his service as an executive officer of the Company since September 13, 2021.
+See "Equity Compensation Arrangements" below.